phodal/awesome-iot/README.md

 * [f9-kernel ★ 316 ⧗ 4](https://github.com/f9micro/f9-kernel) - An efficient and secure microkernel built for ARM Cortex-M cores, inspired by L4
 * [Hypriot ★ 54 ⧗ 13](https://github.com/hypriot/rpi-kernel) - get you started with Docker on a Raspberry Pi in no time.
 * [JanOS ★ 138 ⧗ 0](https://github.com/jan-os/janos) - JanOS is an operating system designed to run on the chipset of mobile phones.
+* [OpenWrt ★ 230 ⧗ 173](https://github.com/openwrt/openwrt) - OpenWrt is described as a Linux distribution for embedded devices.
 * [Linino ★ 83 ⧗ 13](https://github.com/arduino/linino) - Linino is a GNU/Linux distribution based on OpenWRT and mantained by DogHunter.
 * [macchina.io ★ 144 ⧗ 0](https://github.com/macchina-io/macchina.io) - An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.
 * **[NodeOS ★ 3605 ⧗ 0](https://github.com/nodeos/nodeos)** - Lightweight operating system using Node.js as userspace.